 He is certainly a figure that according to Christopher Hill who turned the world upside down.

 His form of utopian communism was influenced by John Lilburne and his fellow Levellers.
 But in ideological terms, he went further than the Levellers in both actions and words.

 The egalitarian nature of his philosophy was captured in his pamphlet “The New Law of Righteousness”, written in 1648.
 “Selfish imaginations”, he said had lead one man to rule over another.
 “But everyone shall put their hands to till the earth and bring up cattle, and the blessing of the earth shall be common to all,” “When a man hath need of any corn or cattle, take from the next store-house he meets with.
 There shall be no buying and selling, no fairs or markets, but the whole earth shall be the common Treasury for every man.”

-Cromwell does not appear in the film which is a pity because along with Ireton he was the main ideological opponent of the Levellers, Diggers and Ranters not Fairfax who does appear in the movie.
-Cromwell’s rebuke to Winstanly “What is the purport of the levelling principle but to make the tenant as liberal a fortune as the landlord.
+Cromwell does not appear in the film which is a pity because along with Ireton he was the chief ideological opponent of the Levellers, Diggers and Ranters not Fairfax who does appear in the movie.
+Cromwell’s rebuke to Winstanley “What is the purport of the levelling principle but to make the tenant as liberal a fortune as the landlord.
 I was by birth a gentleman.
-You must cut these people to pieces or they will cut you in pieces.”
+You must cut these people in pieces, or they will cut you in pieces.”